gotchoices/ChipNet/doc/transaction.md

 Proceeds as documented in linear or bidirectional discovery.

 * Proposed node toplogy is spelled out explicitly by the end.
-Participant nodes can change the proposed topology, such as adding referees, and propose different terms, such as including fees or a decreased transaction amount.
+Participant nodes can change the proposed plan, such as adding referees, and propose different terms, such as including fees or a decreased transaction amount.

-* The topology must include a public key for each participant and referee, in order for all nodes to be able to verify the authenticity of others' signatures.
+* The plan must include a public key for each participant and referee, in order for all nodes to be able to verify the authenticity of others' signatures.
 These keys can be generated unique for the transaction.

 * Verify a reasonable time sync during discovery communication.
 Measure delay time in both directions.